zesk/build/docs/tools/aws.md

 #### Exit codes

-- if `aptInstall` fails, the exit code is returned
+- if `packageInstall` fails, the exit code is returned

 #### Depends